Nalcrest, Florida: History and structure

 The apartments are a mix of efficiency and one-bedroom units, and all are on ground level.
 Units are leased on an annual basis and the rental rate includes water, sewer, trash removal, basic cable TV, interior/exterior maintenance, and use of the community's recreational facilities (but not electricity).
 Pets are not permitted.
 In addition to being NALC retirees in good standing, tenants must also be able to care for themselves and for housekeeping chores, as the community is not an assisted living facility and does not have an on-site physician.
-Prospective tenants must pay the first month's rent and a security deposit.
-Previously, the only form of payment accepted was a postal money order, but now checks and all types of money orders are accepted.